SPOClab-ca/dn3/docs/source/guides/configuration.rst

 name *(string)*
   A more human-readable name for the dataset.
 This should be used to describe the dataset itself, not one of (potentially) many different configurations of said dataset (which might all share this parameter).

+preload *(bool)*
+  Whether to preload the recordings from this dataset.
+This overrides the experiment level `preload1 option

 extensions *(list)*
   The file extensions to seek out when searching for sessions in the dataset.
 These should include the '.', as in '.edf'